square1-io/laravel-passport-firebase-auth/README.md

 Create a Firebase project in the console [https://console.firebase.google.com/](https://console.firebase.google.com/).

-If you did not already have generated your Service Account auth file, do it from this url: [https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk).
+If you did not already please generated your Service Account auth file, do it from this url: [https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk).
 You will be asked to select the Firebase Project.
 After that, the Firebase Admin SDK screen will ask you to pick a language, just leave `Node.js` selected and click `Generate new private key`.

 Once you have downloaded the Service Account JSON file in your project (**ATENTION! please git ignore this file** as it has sensible credentials), indicate the path to your file in `.env` like this: